mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="setContrast"></a>
-## setContrast()
+## setContrast(), setContrastMax(), setContrastMin()

 #### Description
-The method sets the level of the display contrast.
+The corresponding method sets the respective level of the display contrast.
 - The contrast is perceived as the brightness of the display.
 - The brightness is technically implemented with <abbr title="Pulse Width Modulation">PWM</abbr> of segments power supply.
+- The methods for extreme contrasts are just for convenience.

 #### Syntax
 	gbj_tm1637::ResultCodes setContrast(uint8_t contrast)
+	gbj_tm1637::ResultCodes setContrastMax()
+	gbj_tm1637::ResultCodes setContrastMin()

 #### Parameters
 - **contrast**: Level of contrast/brightness.